emilhaegglund/TADA/README.md

 # TADA - Taxonomic Aware Dataset Assembly
-A Snakemake workflow to assemble dataset for comperative and phylogenetic analysis of bacteria and archaea.
-Datasets can be generated baed on taxonomic information from [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy), or taxonomic or phylogenomic information from [GTDB](https://gtdb.ecogenomic.org).
+A Snakemake workflow to assemble balanced, representative and manageable datasets for comparative and phylogenetic analysis of bacteria and archaea.
+Datasets can be generated based either on the phylogenomic tree offered by [GTDB](https://gtdb.ecogenomic.org) , or on the taxonomy offered by GTDB or by [NCBI](https://www.ncbi.nlm.nih.gov/taxonomy).

+## Dependency
+Running the TADA-workflow requires [Conda](https://docs.conda.io/projects/conda/en/stable/).

 ## Installing
-Running the TADA-workflow requires Conda.
-First clone the repository from git and change into the TADA directory.
+Clone the repository from git and change into the TADA directory.

 ```
 git clone https://github.com/emilhaegglund/TADA.git
 cd TADA
 ```

-Next, install and activate the conda environment from which the workflow will be run.
+Install and activate the conda environment from which the workflow will be run.
 This will install Mamba and Snakemake.

 ```